-U.S. senators urge Delta, JetBlue to backtrack on employee hour cuts
+U.S. senators urge Delta, JetBlue to restore employee hours

 Sito Pantoja of the International Association of Machinists and Aerospace said: “The undeniable result is workers are involuntarily taking home less money to support their families.
 A pay cut is a pay cut.”

-Reporting by Tracy Rucinski and David Shepardson; Editing by Steve Orlofsky
+Reporting by Tracy Rucinski and David Shepardson; Editing by Steve Orlofsky and David Gregorio